Coal Procurement in Taipower

 Taipower conducts term tenders by “Selective Tendering” procedures.
-To enhance coal supply security, Taipower has set up a series of criteria to review and pre-qualify ("PQ") suppliers and supply regions.
+To ensure stable coal supply, Taipower has set up a series of criteria to review and pre-qualify (“PQ”) suppliers and supply regions.
 Taipower publicly invites coal mine owners, coal mine producers, its wholly-owned sales company or an exclusively duly authorized international sales company of the proposed mine for PQ process where Taipower will establish the pre-qualified suppliers lists.
 Taipower will invite pre-qualified suppliers on the lists to submit bids when conducting term tenders.
-The aforementioned pre-qualified suppliers list will be reviewed and updated annually by Taipower.
+The aforementioned pre-qualified suppliers list will be established annually by Taipower.

-The main provisions of term tenders are as follows.
+The main provisions of term bidding documents are as follows:

 All suppliers listed on pre-qualified suppliers list.

 ii.
 Nominal annual supply quantity of each contract

 is 500,000 MT with +/-20% buyer’s quantity option.